Legislative grand committees: Functions

 The legislative grand committees were established in 2015 to facilitate the Conservative government's policy of ensuring that legislation that only applies in England can only be enacted with the consent of MPs representing constituencies in England.
 This system has been dubbed "English votes for English laws".

 The Speaker judged which parts of a bill relate to just England, or England and Wales.
 When a bill was deemed to apply to "England-only in its entirety", an England-only committee stage considered the bill.
 Membership of this committee reflected the number of MPs each party had in England.
 Where sections of legislation related only to England, to England and Wales or to England, Wales and Northern Ireland, agreement of a legislative grand committee all of English MPs, or as the case may be, all English and Welsh or English, Welsh and Northern Irish MPs, was required.
 All MPs were able to vote on the bill's Third Reading, but a double majority of all MPs and English (or English and Welsh) MPs would be required for the bill to be passed.

 The first bill that was scrutinised by the committees was the Housing and Planning Act 2016, which had its second reading on 2 November 2015.
 Between October 2015 and December 2016, the committees met 15 times.
 Seven times in the England only configuration, seven times in the England and Wales configuration and once in the England, Wales and Northern Ireland configuration.
 The total time accumulated by sittings of the committees during that period was one hour and twenty three minutes.

 Abolition

-The committees were suspended in April.
-They were abolished by Boris Johnson's Conservative government in 2021.
+The committees were suspended in April 2020.
+They were abolished by Boris Johnson's Conservative government in July 2021.